genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/01_configuring-runtime/02_system-definitions.md

 **LogFrameworkConfig**: Contains name of the log framework configuration file.

+**DisableHeapDumps**: By default, Genesis microservices are configured to dump the contents of the JVM heap to disk when they run out of memory to assist in troubleshooting.
+This key allows the disabling of this feature.
+A value of 'TRUE' (case-insensitive) will disable this functionality.

+**HeapDumpPath**: Allows finer-grained control of the location on the file system that heap dumps will be written.
+The path should represent a directory on the file system.
+The file format will be `<processName>_<timestamp>.hprof`.
+If not specified, the default write location is `$GENESIS_HOME/runtime/heapdump/`.

 If you want to enable SSL for your process communication, this is done in the [service definition](../../../server/configuring-runtime/service-definitions/#enable-ssl-for-processes).

 ## Setting System Definitions values from environment variables